fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - Some Resources in the Exploration Age and Modern Age related to the Economic Legacy Paths (Treasure and Factory Resources) will now appear on only one hemisphere or the other, requiring you to expand overseas or trade to access them.
 - **Treasure Resources Updates:**
     - Treasure Resources now have passive effects on your empire, in addition to creating Treasure Fleets when improved in Coastal Settlements in Distant Lands.
-        - **Dev Note**: We wanted to make these Resources worth improving and protecting even if they didn’t grant you Treasure Fleets on your Homelands.
+        - **Dev Note**: We wanted to make these Resources worth improving and protecting even if they didn't grant you Treasure Fleets on your Homelands.
     - Horses, Furs, and the new Rubies Resource are Treasure Resources now, and will create Treasure Fleets when improved in Coastal Settlements in Distant Lands.
 Gold, Silver, Cocoa, Spices, Sugar, and Tea continue to be Treasure Resources.
 Cocoa, Spices, Sugar, and Tea are divided among the major landmasses and islands of the game, meaning each hemisphere will have some Treasure Resources unique to it.
     - Homelands and Distant Lands Treasure Resources are distinguished on-map with a Tooltip and new symbol on the Resource Icon.
-        - **Dev Note**: Homelands and Distant Lands are from each civilization’s perspective, so your Homelands could be Distant Lands to another civilization.
+        - **Dev Note**: Homelands and Distant Lands are from each civilization's perspective, so your Homelands could be Distant Lands to another civilization.
     - The Distant Lands continent in the Antiquity Age no longer spawns placeholder Treasure Resources for Age Transition.
 - **Resource Balance Changes:**
     - Dyes give +4 Happiness instead of +3.